 If freshly cut grass or flowers are not available to you, especially in the cities, you may use an artificial grass mat or any kind of mat instead.

 The host washes fresh coffee beans and then dries and roasts them in a long-handled pan over a charcoal stove.
-Once the beans are evenly roasted and ready for grinding, the woman uses a mortar and pestle or a modern grinder to make a medium to fine grind size.
+Once the green beans are evenly roasted and ready for grinding, the woman uses a mortar and pestle or a modern grinder to make a medium-to-fine grind size.
 She then brews the coffee in a jebena.

-The whole process from spreading the grass to making the fire up to drinking the last cup of coffee unfolds in the full view of the guests.
+The whole process from spreading the grass to making a small fire up to drinking the last cup of coffee unfolds in the full view of the guests.
 During this time, the guests engage in various topics including personal and social issues and banter.

 5. Smelling and Savoring The Aroma of Roasted Beans

-Fanning and savoring the aromas of the roasting beans is one of the most interesting aspects of the Ethiopian coffee ceremony.
+Fanning and savoring the aromas of the roasting beans is one of the most interesting aspects of Ethiopia’s coffee ceremony.
 It promotes the feeling of togetherness among the people in attendance.

 6. Ethiopian Coffee Brews In A Jebena

-A jebena, a round-bottomed ceramic pot with a handle and a narrow neck, is a special pot for brewing Ethiopian coffee.
+A jebena is a round-bottomed ceramic pot with a handle, a narrow neck, and a straw lid.
+It is a special pot for brewing Ethiopian coffee.
 It has a special stand to prevent it from toppling over.

 The ceramic jebena keeps the coffee hot for a longer period.

 The host adds the coffee grounds and water into the jebena.
 She then places the jebena on a charcoal stove and brings the coffee to a boil.
 Coffee is ready when it starts steaming from the pot.
-The lady sets the jebena on its stand for several minutes to allow the coffee grounds to settle at the bottom.
+The lady sets the coffee pot on its stand for several minutes for coffee grounds to settle at the bottom.

-Finally, she pours the coffee into the cups and adds sugar or salt depending on the guest’s preference before serving it to the guests.
-Usually, young people assist to serve the elderly.
+Finally, she pours the coffee into the tiny cups in a single stream.
+She can add sugar or salt depending on the guest’s preference before serving it.
+The oldest guest is served first and young people usually assist to serve the elderly.

 To make the second and third servings of coffee, the host adds water without adding grounds to the jebena.
 Therefore, the coffee gets weaker with every subsequent serving.

-We wrote a separate article that details the steps to follow when making the Habesha coffee ceremony at home.
+We wrote a separate article that details the steps to follow when performing the Habesha coffee ceremony at home

-The coffee ceremony employs a special box-shaped wooden table known as a rekebot.
 The rekebot is the centerpiece of the ceremony.
-The host sits on one side of the rekebot and arranges some beautiful coffee cups and saucer plates on the tray.
+It is a special box-shaped, wooden table.
+The host sits on one side of the rekebot and arranges beautiful coffee cups and saucer plates on the tray.
 The guests gather around it.

 The rekebot’s sole use is the coffee ceremony and when the event is done, the entire set – including the jebena – is carefully put aside to be retrieved for another ceremony.

 Depending on the number of guests, the number of cups can be more than 20.
-Placing a large number of beautiful cups on the rekebot also adds to the elegance of the ceremony.
+Arranging a large number of beautiful cups on the rekebot also adds to the elegance of the ceremony.

 9. Snacks are a must